KdudeDev/InfiniteMath/docs/Datastore.md

 # Datastore Implementation

 InfiniteMath uses metatables, meaning numbers created using it can't be saved in a datastore.
+If you do save an InfiniteMath number in a datastore, it will lose its metamethods which means no operations, comparisons, etc.

 The best way to store InfiniteMath numbers is as an array constructed using `Num.first` and `Num.second`
 ```lua